How to Re-engage Your Church Volunteers

 “Every person who walks through these doors should feel like they belong here.
 If you love to smile and shake hands, you could be the very first picture of Jesus someone sees.”

-When you cast vision for volunteering—when you explain the why—people are far more likely to give their time and talents with joy.
+When you cast vision for volunteering by explaining the why, people are far more likely to give their time and talents with joy.

-One of the best ways to re-engage your team after the summer slump is to gather everyone for a church volunteer training night.
+One of the best ways to re-engage your team, especially after the summer slump, is to gather everyone for a church volunteer training night.
 Keep it fun and inspiring with dinner, worship, and a mix of practical training and encouragement.

-One of my favorite volunteer kick-off gatherings included giant chocolate chip cookies, a “get to know you” game that had everyone laughing together, and a powerful time of worship alongside the training.
-People are left not only prepared for their roles but also motivated to give their very best.
+One of my favorite volunteer kick-off gatherings included giant chocolate chip cookies, a “get-to-know-you” game that had everyone laughing together, and a powerful time of worship alongside the training.
+People leave prepared for their roles and motivated to give their very best.

 Serving should feel exciting, not overwhelming.
 Sometimes people hesitate to volunteer because it sounds like a big, long-term commitment.
 Make it easier for them to take that first step.